 - Migraine treatment

-- Autism and improved behaviour and social impacts
+- Autism and improved behavior and social impacts

 - Mood stabilization in bipolar disorder (type II)